MohamedAlaa28/A-Book-Tracking-App/README.md

     ├── App.js # This is the root of the app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
-    ├── BooksList.js # this the books part in the app ├── SearchBar.js # this is search bar part in the app ├── SetShelf.js # this is the part in which distribute the books to their shelves ├── ShelvesList.js # this is shelf part in the app ├── icons # Helpful images for the app.
-Use at the discretion.
+    ├── BooksList.js # This is the books part of the app ├── HomePage.js # This main page contains a navBar and SetShelf component ├── SearchBar.js # This is the search bar part of the app ├── SetShelf.js # This is the part in which distribute the books to their shelves ├── ShelvesList.js # This is the shelf part in the app ├── icons # Helpful images for the app.
+Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg
     │   └── arrow-drop-down.svg